-Maltese will take to training quickly if they are rewarded often with treats or praise.
+Maltese will take to training quickly if they are rewarded often with CBD treats for dogs or praise.
 Since they are a very intelligent breed, they learn cues and tricks easily.
 However, their intelligence also makes them adept at finding ways around rules and manipulating people into giving them what they want.

 Maltese can become stubborn and spoiled if they get the idea that they’re in charge.
 Always make sure you establish your authority and keep their problematic behaviors in check.
 Training should be an ongoing process for Maltese; don’t stop after you’ve taught them basic commands.

 A common issue that Maltese dogs experience is separation anxiety.
 This occurs because the breed is naturally very social and requires a lot of attention from its owners.
 You can train Maltese to tolerate separation by crate training them at an early age.

 Crate training is accomplished by leaving the dog alone in a comfortable crate for short periods of time.
 After a while, you can gradually prolong the time in the crate.
 You should always reward the dog for going to the crate to establish a positive relationship with the isolation and reinforce the behavior.
 Do not punish the dog for leaving the crate.

 Another issue that you may need to address with additional training is the Maltese’s tendency to bark.
 This breed is the most vocal when they feel anxious or they’re being protective of their owner.
 Though this is natural for most dogs, Maltese can become overactive if they’re not socialized or trained well as a puppy.